ilarischeinin/rasterpdf/README.md

 The output size and resolution can be set with parameters `width`, `height`, `units`, and `res`.
 The default is 7 x 7 inches and 72 ppi.
 Any other parameters (`...`) are passed through to the PNG device function.
-By default this is `grDevices::png()`, but can also be set to something else, such as `ragg::agg_png()`.
+By default this is `grDevices::png()`, but another function can also be specified, such `ragg::agg_png()`.